What is considered Domestic Violence?

 Get a Lawyer

 The law can help protect you against your abuser in several ways.
 For example, you can get a restraining order restricting the abuser from coming close to you.
 The court can also jail your abuser if their actions warrant it.
-A domestic violence lawyer can help you file a domestic violence complaint and leverage these and other legal options.
+A prosecutor can help you file a domestic violence complaint and advise you of other legal options.
+If accused of domestic violence it’s crucial to hire a domestic violence lawyer in San Antonio or Austin right away.

 Where Can You Get Help?